 - Higher quality designs: PLM offers designers and engineers a deeper level of insight into product requirements.
 Ingesting data from many different internal and external sources, a PLM system with integrated machine learning can turn performance data and customer feedback into new feature suggestions.

 PLM systems are widely used across manufacturing.
-Key industries include aerospace, automotive, and defence.
+Key industries include aerospace, automotive, and defense.
 These three companies are using PLM in innovative ways:

 - Cement industry leader Humboldt Wedag built a responsive, future-proof PLM solution to help employees collaborate on design processes in a variety of languages and across three continents.

-- A leading manufacturer and supplier of compressed air solutions, Kaeser Kompressoren, streamlined the design process for new products with a centralised solution that supports collaboration and productivity.
+- A leading manufacturer and supplier of compressed air solutions, Kaeser Kompressoren, streamlined the design process for new products with a centralized solution that supports collaboration and productivity.

 Overcoming PLM challenges